Henry Hunt (artist): Works

-Henry Hunt followed the Kwakwaka'wakw carving tradition, using minimum paint, deep cuts with traditional tools.
+Henry Hunt followed the Kwakwakaʼwakw carving tradition, using minimum paint, deep cuts with traditional tools.

 A number of Hunt's works can be seen at locations around Canada.
 Many of his totem poles and other ornamental objects can be seen on display at the Thunderbird Park in Victoria.
 He produced a totem pole for the Indians of Canada Pavilion at Expo67 in Montreal, and a pole for the Totem Marina at Shuswap Lake, BC.

 A noted work by Henry and Richard Hunt is a 32 ft memorial pole which was erected in 1970 in memory of Mungo Martin at Alert Bay.
-This pole is reputedly the world's tallest totem pole, standing at 9.75 m; the previous claim to the title was a pole carved by Henry Hunt, Mungo and David Martin standing at Beacon Hill Park in Victoria, depicting the legend of Geeksen, the first man in Kwakwaka'wakw mythology.
-Another of Hunt's poles stands at the Swartz Bay ferry terminal; this pole depicts the Kwakwaka'wakw mythological figures of Grizzly Bear and the Whale, and was awarded first prize in the Route of the Totems contest.
+This pole is reputedly the world's tallest totem pole, standing at 9.75 m; the previous claim to the title was a pole carved by Henry Hunt, Mungo and David Martin standing at Beacon Hill Park in Victoria, depicting the legend of Geeksen, the first man in Kwakwakaʼwakw mythology.
+Another of Hunt's poles stands at the Swartz Bay ferry terminal; this pole depicts the Kwakwakaʼwakw mythological figures of Grizzly Bear and the Whale, and was awarded first prize in the Route of the Totems contest.

 Other works by Hunt can be seen in Victoria, at Victoria Harbour and in the entrance of the Royal British Columbia Museum in Victoria; at the Maritime Museum of British Columbia in Vancouver, BC; at the Museum of Anthropology at UBC, Vancouver; and in Confederation Park, Ottawa, ON.

 Hunt produced many smaller works including small presentation poles (approximately 45 cm long) which were presented as gifts to visiting heads of state and dignitaries; recipients have included prime minister Lester Pearson, US President Lyndon B. Johnson and Queen Elizabeth II.

 Several of his works have been exhibited internationally.
 Henry Hunt totem poles are on display in the Plaza Canadá, Buenos Aires, Argentina, and in the town of Berkhamsted, England.